 Subchapter G of Chapter 25 of the BCL also contains certain provisions applicable to a publicly traded corporation pursuant to which, under certain circumstances, “control shares” (as defined in the BCL) lose voting rights until restored by a vote of a majority of disinterested shares and a majority of the outstanding shares.
 The corporation may redeem the control shares if the acquiring person does not request restoration of voting rights.
 Subchapter H of Chapter 25 of the BCL requires the disgorgement of profits realized from the disposition of certain stock occurring 18 months after a person or group becomes a “controlling person” or group (as defined in the BCL).
 Subchapter I of Chapter 25 of the BCL mandates severance compensation for eligible employees whose employment is terminated within a certain period following a restoration of voting rights to control shares under Subchapter G of Chapter 25.
 We have opted out of the provisions contained in Subchapters G, H and I of Chapter 25 of the BCL.

-The following is a description of the material terms and conditions of our 0.625% Senior Notes due 2023 (the “Notes”).
-The Notes have been issued under an Indenture which we entered into with The Bank of New York Mellon Trust Company, N.A., formerly known as The Bank of New York Trust Company, N.A., as trustee (the “Trustee”), on October 15, 2007 (the “Base Indenture”), as supplemented by the supplemental indenture which we entered into with the Trustee, as trustee, and The Bank of New York Mellon, London Branch, as paying agent on September 20, 2016 (the “Supplemental Indenture” and together with the Base Indenture, the “Indenture”), and are our unsecured obligations.
-As of March 30, 2019, there were $949.0 million aggregate principal amount of Notes outstanding.
-Capitalized terms used but not defined in this section have the meanings assigned in the Indenture.
+The following is a description of the material terms and conditions of our (i) 0.625% Senior Notes due 2023 (the “2023 Notes”), (ii) 0.250% Senior Notes due 2028 (the “2028 Notes”) and (iii) 0.625% Senior Notes due 2032 (the “2032 Notes” and, collectively with the 2023 Notes and the 2028 Notes, the “Notes”).
+Each series of Notes has been issued under an Indenture which we entered into with The Bank of New York Mellon Trust Company, N.A., formerly known as The Bank of New York Trust Company, N.A., as trustee (the “Trustee”), on October 15, 2007 (the “Base Indenture”), as supplemented by the third supplemental indenture, in the case of the 2023 Notes, which we entered into with the Trustee, as trustee, and The Bank of New York Mellon, London Branch, as paying agent on September 20, 2016 (the “Third Supplemental Indenture”), and as supplemented by the fourth supplemental indenture, in the case of the 2028 Notes and the 2032 Notes, which we entered into with the Trustee, as trustee, and The Bank of New York Mellon, London Branch, as paying agent on February 25, 2020 (the “Fourth Supplemental Indenture” and, together with the Third Supplemental Indenture, the “Supplemental Indentures” and, together with the Base Indenture, the “Indenture”), and are our unsecured obligations.
+As of April 2, 2022, there were $936.8 million aggregate principal amount of the 2023 Notes outstanding, $546.5 million aggregate principal amount of the 2028 Notes outstanding and $542.2 million aggregate principal amount of the 2032 Notes outstanding.
+Capitalized terms used but not defined in this section have the meanings assigned in the Base Indenture or the applicable Supplemental Indenture.

 We have summarized certain portions of the Indenture below.
 The summary is not complete.
-The Base Indenture and the Supplemental Indenture are filed as exhibits to our most recent Annual Report on Form 10-K. Holders should read the Base Indenture and the Supplemental Indenture for the provisions that are important to them.
+The Base Indenture and the Supplemental Indentures are filed as exhibits to our most recent Annual Report on Form 10-K. Holders should read the Base Indenture and the Supplemental Indentures for the provisions that are important to them.
 The Indenture is subject to and governed by the Trust Indenture Act of 1939, as amended, and the laws of the State of New York.
-We have also included references in parentheses to certain sections of the Indenture.
-Because this section is a summary, it does not describe every aspect of the Notes.
-This summary is subject to and qualified in its entirety by reference to all the provisions of the Base Indenture and the Supplemental Indenture, including definitions of certain terms used in the Indenture.
+We have also included references in parentheses to certain sections of the Base Indenture.
+Because this section is a summary, it does not describe every aspect of each series of Notes.
+This summary is subject to and qualified in its entirety by reference to all the provisions of the Base Indenture, the Third Supplemental Indenture and the Fourth Supplemental Indenture, including definitions of certain terms used in the Indenture.

 The Notes are not secured by any of our property or assets.
 Accordingly, holders are unsecured creditors of the Company.
 The Notes are not subordinated to any of the Company’s other debt obligations and therefore rank equally with all of the Company’s other unsecured and unsubordinated indebtedness.

-As of March 30, 2019, we had total outstanding indebtedness of $2.79 billion, and an additional $1.58 billion of unutilized capacity under our senior unsecured revolving line of credit, after giving effect to outstanding commercial paper borrowings of $650.0 million and standby letters of credit of $15.3 million.
+As of April 2, 2022, we had total outstanding indebtedness of $5.4 billion, and an additional $1.9 billion of unutilized capacity under our senior unsecured revolving line of credit, after giving effect to $330.0 million outstanding commercial paper borrowings and standby letters of credit of $24.3 million.

 The Indenture does not limit the incurrence of indebtedness by the Company or any of its subsidiaries.
 The Company and its subsidiaries may be able to incur substantial amounts of additional indebtedness in certain circumstances.
 Such indebtedness may be senior indebtedness and, subject to certain limitations, may be secured.
-See “—Covenants—Restrictions on Mortgages and Other Liens” below.
-The Notes are effectively subordinated to all of our existing and future secured debt and structurally subordinated to all existing and future liabilities of our subsidiaries.
-This may affect the ability of holders to receive payments on the Notes.
+See “-Covenants-Restrictions on Mortgages and Other Liens” below.
+The Notes of each series are effectively subordinated to all of our existing and future secured debt and structurally subordinated to all existing and future liabilities of our subsidiaries.
+This may affect the ability of holders to receive payments on the applicable series of Notes.

 Principal, Maturity and Interest

-The Notes will mature on September 20, 2023, unless redeemed in whole or in part as described below under “—Optional Redemption.”
-The Notes are not be subject to any mandatory redemption or sinking fund payments.
+The 2023 Notes will mature on September 20, 2023, the 2028 Notes will mature on February 25, 2028 and the 2032 Notes will mature on February 25, 2032, unless redeemed in whole or in part as described below under “-Optional Redemption.”
+The Notes of each series are not be subject to any mandatory redemption or sinking fund payments.

-We may at any time and from time to time acquire the Notes by means other than a redemption, whether by tender offer, open market purchases, negotiated transactions or otherwise, in accordance with applicable securities laws, so long as such acquisition does not otherwise violate the terms of the Indenture.
+We may at any time and from time to time acquire each series of Notes by means other than a redemption, whether by tender offer, open market purchases, negotiated transactions or otherwise, in accordance with applicable securities laws, so long as such acquisition does not otherwise violate the terms of the Indenture.

-We pay the principal of and interest on each Note to the registered holder in euros in immediately available funds.
-Notwithstanding anything to the contrary in this summary, so long as the Notes are in book-entry form, we will make payments of principal and interest through the paying agent.
+We pay the principal of and interest on each Note of each series to the registered holder in euros in immediately available funds.
+Notwithstanding anything to the contrary in this summary, so long as the Notes of each series are in book-entry form, we will make payments of principal and interest through the paying agent.

 Issuance in Euro; Payments on the Notes

-Initial holders were required to pay for the Notes in euro, and all payments of principal of, the redemption price (if any), the repurchase price upon a Change of Control Repurchase Event (as defined below, if any), and interest and additional amounts (as defined below, if any), on the Notes, will be payable in euros, provided, that if on or after September 13, 2016, the euro is unavailable to us due to the imposition of exchange controls or other circumstances beyond our control or if the euro is no longer being used by the then member states of the European Monetary Union that have adopted the euro as their currency or for the settlement of transactions by public institutions of or within the international banking community, then all payments in respect of the Notes will be made in U.S. dollars until the euro is again available to us or so used.
-In such circumstances, the amount payable on any date in euro will be converted into U.S. dollars at the rate mandated by the U.S. Federal Reserve Board as of the close of business on the second business day prior to the relevant payment date or, in the event the U.S. Federal Reserve Board has not mandated a rate of conversion, on the basis of the then most recent U.S. dollar/euro exchange rate available on or prior to the second business day prior to the relevant payment date as determined by us in our sole discretion.
-Any payment in respect of the Notes so made in U.S. dollars will not constitute an event of default under the Notes or the Indenture.
+Initial holders were required to pay for the applicable series of Notes in euro, and all payments of principal of, the redemption price (if any), the repurchase price upon a Change of Control Repurchase Event (as defined below, if any), and interest and additional amounts (as defined below, if any), on the applicable series of Notes, will be payable in euros, provided, that if on or after the original issue date of the applicable series of Notes, the euro is unavailable to us due to the imposition of exchange controls or other circumstances beyond our control or if the euro is no longer being used by the then member states of the European Monetary Union that have adopted the euro as their currency or for the settlement of transactions by public institutions of or within the international banking community, then all payments in respect of the applicable series of Notes will be made in U.S. dollars until the euro is again available to us or so used.
+In such circumstances, the amount payable on any date in euro with respect to the applicable series of Notes will be converted into U.S. dollars at the rate mandated by the U.S. Federal Reserve Board as of the close of business on the second business day prior to the relevant payment date or, in the event the U.S. Federal Reserve Board has not mandated a rate of conversion, on the basis of the then most recent U.S. dollar/euro exchange rate available on or prior to the second business day prior to the relevant payment date as determined by us in our sole discretion.
+Any payment in respect of the applicable series of Notes so made in U.S. dollars will not constitute an event of default under the applicable series of Notes or the Indenture.
 Neither the trustee nor the paying agent shall have any responsibility for any calculation or conversion in connection with the foregoing.
-Any references in this summary to payments being made in euros notwithstanding, payments shall be made in U.S. dollars to the extent set forth under this heading “—Issuance in Euro; Payments on the Notes.”
+Any references in this summary to payments being made in euros notwithstanding, payments shall be made in U.S. dollars to the extent set forth under this heading “-Issuance in Euro; Payments on the Notes.”

 The Notes are listed on The New York Stock Exchange.
-We have no obligation to maintain such listing, and we may delist the Notes at any time.
+We have no obligation to maintain such listing, and we may delist any series of Notes at any time.